Estimated Reading Time: 4 minutes

 - SSMS (SQL Server Management Studio)

-enter What is Azure Analysis Service?
+What is Azure Analysis Service?

 Azure Analysis Services provides enterprise-grade data modeling in the cloud.
 It is a fully managed platform as a service (PaaS), integrated with Azure data platform services.

-get link What is the advantage of choosing Azure Analysis Service instead of SQL Server Analysis Services?
+What is the advantage of choosing Azure Analysis Service instead of SQL Server Analysis Services?

 Azure Analysis Services has many advantages with Azure.
 As per Microsoft the Azure Analysis Services integrates with many Azure services enabling you to build sophisticated analytics solutions.
 Integration with Azure Active Directory provides secure, role-based access to your critical data.
 Integrate with Azure Data Factory pipelines by including an activity that loads data into the model.
 Azure Automation and Azure Functions can be used for lightweight orchestration of models using custom code.
 It’s also complete PaaS solution offered by MS so it’s super easy to deploy and can be scale out and scale in.

-go Will my data is secure with Azure Analysis services?
+Will my data is secure with Azure Analysis services?

 As per Microsoft the Azure Analysis Services utilizes Azure Blob storage to persist storage and metadata for Analysis Services databases.
 Data files within Blob are encrypted using Azure Blob Server Side Encryption (SSE).
 When using Direct Query mode, only metadata is stored.
 The actual data is accessed from the data source at query time.

-see Let’s dirty our hand and see how we have configured the Azure Analysis Services.
+Let’s dirty our hand and see how we have configured the Azure Analysis Services.

 If you go to all services and type anal it will show the analysis services as you can see below.